kevinlin1/kevinlin1.github.io/about.md

 Kevin Lin is a Lecturer in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-Kevin received his BA (2018) and MS (2019) in Computer Science from UC Berkeley where he coordinated the delivery of large-scale, introductory undergraduate CS courses and developed programs for broadening participation and retention in classrooms of all sizes.
+Kevin received his BA (2018) and MS (2019) in Computer Science from UC Berkeley where he coordinated the teaching and delivery of large-scale introductory undergraduate CS courses, and developed programs for broadening participation and retention in classrooms of all sizes.